 Retirement Savings Plan.
-During fiscal 2014, we provided retirement benefits to our eligible employees, including the NEOs, under the terms of our tax-qualified retirement savings plan (which we also refer to as our "401(k) plan").
-Our 401(k)

-plan is intended to promote retirement savings by providing employees with an opportunity to save in a tax-efficient manner.
-During calendar year 2014, we made matching contributions to participants who had achieved a minimum of one year of service under the plan of (1) 100% of the first 3% of the participant's compensation that is deferred and (2) 50% of the next 2% of the participant's compensation that was deferred.
+During fiscal 2015, we provided retirement benefits to our eligible employees, including our NEOs based in the United States, under the terms of our tax-qualified retirement savings plan (which we also refer to as our "401(k) plan").
+Our 401(k) plan is intended to promote retirement savings by providing employees with an opportunity to save in a tax-efficient manner.
+During calendar year 2015, we made matching contributions to participants who had achieved a minimum of one year of service under the plan of (1) 100% of the first 3% of the participant's compensation that is deferred and (2) 50% of the next 2% of the participant's compensation that was deferred.

 Our company contributions under the 401(k) plan are subject to limitations prescribed by the Internal Revenue Code.
 Our company contributions to the 401(k) plan vest immediately.
-Our NEOs are permitted to make contributions to the plan solely from pre-tax compensation.
-Our NEOs participate in our 401(k) plan on the same terms as other "highly compensated employees" (determined under applicable Internal Revenue Service guidelines) of our company.
-During fiscal 2014, Messrs.
+Our eligible NEOs are permitted to make contributions to the plan solely from pre-tax compensation and participate in our 401(k) plan on the same terms as other "highly compensated employees" (determined under applicable Internal Revenue Service guidelines) of our company.
+During fiscal 2015, Messrs.
 Chubb, Grassmyer, Beaumont and Campbell participated in our 401(k) plan.
-Company contributions for each NEO during fiscal 2014 under our 401(k) plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2014."
+Company contributions for each NEO during fiscal 2015 under our 401(k) plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2015."
+Mr. Maidment, as a U.K.-based executive officer, was not eligible to participate in our 401(k) plan.

 Non-Qualified Deferred Compensation Plan.
-We offer a Non-Qualified Deferred Compensation Plan, which we refer to as the "Deferred Compensation Plan," to certain highly compensated employees based in the United States, including the NEOs (other than Mr. Beaumont, who is an employee of our Lilly Pulitzer Group, which does not currently participate in our Deferred Compensation Plan).
+We offer a Non-Qualified Deferred Compensation Plan, which we refer to as the "Deferred Compensation Plan," to certain highly compensated employees based in the United States, including our U.S.-based NEOs (other than Mr. Beaumont, who was an employee of our Lilly Pulitzer Group, which does not currently participate in our Deferred Compensation Plan).
 Under the Deferred Compensation Plan, a participant may defer up to 50% of base salary and up to 100% of an annual performance-based cash incentive award.
 The eligible NEOs participate in the Deferred Compensation Plan on the same terms as our other eligible, participating employees.
-During fiscal 2014, Messrs.
+During fiscal 2015, Messrs.
 Chubb, Grassmyer, Campbell and Pillow participated in the Deferred Compensation Plan.
+Mr. Maidment, as a U.K.-based executive officer, was not eligible to participate in our Deferred Compensation Plan.

 All deferral elections are irrevocable except in the case of a hardship.
-In respect of calendar year 2014, we made a contribution to each participant's account of (1) 4% of the amount that a participant's compensation during the calendar year exceeded the 401(k) compensation limit for the calendar year (which for calendar year 2014 was \$260,000), and (2) 4% of any compensation that is excluded from receiving a company match in the 401(k) plan due to participation in the Deferred Compensation Plan, provided in each case that the participant elects under the Deferred Compensation Plan to defer at least 1% of his or her base salary following enrollment in the Deferred Compensation Plan.
-Company contributions for each NEO during fiscal 2014 under our Deferred Compensation Plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2014."
+In respect of calendar year 2015, we made a contribution to each participant's account of (1) 4% of the amount that a participant's compensation during the calendar year exceeded the 401(k) compensation limit for the calendar year (which for calendar year 2015 was \$265,000), and (2) 4% of any compensation that is excluded from receiving a company match in the 401(k) plan due to participation in the Deferred Compensation Plan, provided in each case that the participant elects under the Deferred Compensation Plan to defer at least 1% of his or her base salary following enrollment in the Deferred Compensation Plan.
+Company contributions for each NEO during fiscal 2015 under our Deferred Compensation Plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2015."